Randomness as Reference: Benchmark Metric for Optimization in Engineering: Methodology

 Note that $\rho$ mapping is not bounded to $[0, 1]$ since at least half of the domain has $\rho>1$.
 Finding a new best solution below $f^-$ will produce $\rho<0$ if $f^-$ is not updated.
 Since we update $f^-$ every time a new best solution was found while conducting the benchmark on a certain problem, this does require reevaluation of all $\rho$ values.

-Finally, we introduce non-linearity to the mapping by adding a third reference point.
-The median of objective values obtained by multiple trials of RS is marked as $f^\circ$.
+Finally, we introduce non-linearity to the mapping by adding a third reference point $f^\circ$.
 With sufficient statistical samples, one can reasonably expect that the three reference points are distinct and ordered, $f^- < f^\circ < f^+$.
-Since this ordering is ensured, we can require that a non-linear mapping is monotonic, i.e. having a property of $\mathbb{G}(f_a) < \mathbb{G}(f_b)$ if $f_a < f_b$.
+Since this ordering is ensured, we can require that a non-linear mapping is monotonic decreasing, i.e. having a property of $\mathbb{G}(f_a) > \mathbb{G}(f_b)$ if $f_a < f_b$.
 All this can be satisfied by using a normalized logarithmic map:

 with yet unknown degree of freedom controlled by unknown parameter $\alpha$.
 This way the metric $\mathbb{G}$ employs a logarithmic scale mapped to $[-1, 1]$, with the capability to extend beyond this range if necessary.
 It robustly satisfies $\mathbb{G}(f^-) = 1$ by having the numerator equal to zero ($\rho(f^-)=0$), and $\mathbb{G}(f^+)=-1$ by having the numerator equal to the denominator ($\rho(f^+)=1$).